+xide (CO2).

+uisher, as this will spread the fire.

+ealth may be formed.

-Self-contained breathing apparatus and full protective clothing must be worn in case of fire.
-Cool containers exposed to heat with water spray and remove container, if no risk is involved.
-Use standard firefighting procedures and consider the hazards of other involved materials.
+tus and full protective clothing must be worn in case of fire.

+with water spray and remove container, if no risk is involved.

+ures and consider the hazards of other involved materials.

+explosion hazards noted.

+1